The Gaiety of the 1890s

 Henry Frost’s home, 1 Markland, is a survivor.
 After the Frost family, the home would continue to be an address of distinction.

 Chedoke Mountain and the enclave would be assigned a street address eventually.
 Chedoke House is now 1 Balfour Street.

 The Park Street South home of James M. Young and the Jackson Street home of Norman S. Braden are gone.
 Apartment towers stand on those properties.

 Oak Bank has been gone for almost 60 years.
 Look for the parking garage at Fontbonne Hall.
 Oak Bank stood there at St. Josephs Drive and James Street South.

-What about the homes of Alan Vernon Young, James Vernon Young, Elsie Georgina (Young) Watson, and Kathleen Douglas (Young) Lindsay and their children?
+What about the homes of Alan Vernon Young, James Vernon Young, Georgina Elsie (Young) Watson, and Annie Kathleen Douglas (Young) Lindsey and their children?

 They are standing.